You need specific access rights to access features in Episerver Find.

 - The Index section displays the index name and .NET API version number.

 - The CMS Content section summarizes each site's indexed content.
 The screen displays the total number of indexed objects for the entire structure and for each site.
-You can also see the distribution per page type and languages for each site.
+You also can see the distribution per page type and languages for each site.

 A language version of a page is treated as a separate object in the index.

 Click an item to see its details.
-For example, you can view when an object was indexed, its IDs, and the indexed content, which is useful when you set up and fine tune the index.
+For example, you can view when an object was indexed, its IDs, and the indexed content, which is useful when you set up and finetune the index.